Admission to the Architecture Program

 - By participating independently in an approved architecture-based program located outside the United States and operated by an institution other than Drury

-The minimum requirements for approved programs are that the program must be at least 5 weeks in duration, and must include both ARCH 426/428 and ARCH 456/458 or equivalents.
+The minimum requirements for approved programs are that the program must be at least 5 weeks in duration and must include both FUSE 320 and FUSE 350 or approved equivalents.
 A student wishing to satisfy the International Architecture Program requirement with a non-Drury program must make a written proposal to the HSA International Studies Committee during the spring semester prior to admission to the HSA upper division.
 Deadlines for study-abroad applications and payment deposits will be distributed to all students during their first year.

-The required 360 hours of approved internship must take place after completion of 60 hours of coursework and prior to admission to the fifth year of the program.
-This experience satisfies one of the two Engaged Learning experiences required by the Drury Core curriculum.
+The 360 hours of approved internship required for the M.Arch. degree must take place after completion of 60 hours of coursework and prior to admission to the fifth year of the M.Arch. program.
 Internship experience is documented through enrollment in and completion of the ARCH 461 Architecture Internship course.

 Consideration of Transfer Credit